 Along with strengthening basic skills and knowledge, these modes of learning may also help learners build their professional networks.
 Self-trained professionals can earn industry-standard certifications in computer science to demonstrate their knowledge to potential employers, as well.

-Should You Go to a Coding Bootcamp Instead?
+Should You Go to a Software Engineering Bootcamp Instead?

 Resources for Software Engineering Majors